-FAQ About Amazon River Cruises With Conrad Combrink
+An Amazon River Cruise FAQ with Conrad Combrink

-It’s uncharted territory for Silversea’s expedition fleet: for the first time in the cruise line’s history, travelers will soon venture into the world’s mightiest river on an expedition voyage.
-This cruise will depart from Manaus on Silver Wind on March 22, 2024 (Silversea also offers nine treks up the Amazon on its classic luxury vessels, including new builds Silver Nova and Silver Ray).
+It’s uncharted territory for Silversea’s expedition fleet: for the first time in the cruise line’s history, travelers can now venture into the world’s mightiest river on an expedition voyage on an Amazon River cruise.
+This latest offering will begin from Manaus on the Silver Wind in March 2024 (Silversea also offers nine treks up the Amazon on its classic luxury vessels, including on the Silver Nova and Silver Ray).

 Combrink hails the adventurous itinerary as a textbook example of the expedition program’s mission to push the boundaries of exploration and luxury travel.
 “Voyages like this allow our guests to step out of their comfort zone and experience these destinations with the familiarity of Silversea and the crew that they love.”

-In anticipation of this groundbreaking expedition itinerary, Combrink shares his excitement about being able to finally offer this experience—complete with Zodiacs and a team of expedition experts—to Silversea guests.
+Ahead of the groundbreaking expedition itinerary, Combrink shared his excitement about being able to finally offer this experience — complete with Zodiacs and a team of expedition experts — to Silversea guests.

 How long has this voyage been in the making for Silversea?

-As an expedition itinerary, the Amazon River has been on our radar for many years.
+As an expedition itinerary, this Amazon River cruise has been on our radar for many years.
 I think the first time I started to work on an Amazon expedition was probably a good six-seven years ago.
-And every year, the idea of the Amazon comes up and we look at it and we study it.
+And every year, the idea of the Amazon comes up, and we look at it, and we study it.
 You do need time, you do need a very experienced expedition team, and the right-sized vessel to tackle it.

 Because we are expanding our fleet and by transforming Silver Wind from a classic luxury vessel to an expedition ship, and we continue on our quest to constantly look at new destinations, we made the decision that the time is now to do the Amazon.
 We spent a lot of time in the past 18 months consulting with our expedition leaders, some of the team members that are going to be on this expedition, and our operations teams, to make sure that we allocated the right amount of time to the Amazon so as to not rush through it.
 We wanted to really make sure that this 23-day voyage would give our guests a very in-depth experience of the region.
 And Silver Wind will give us the opportunity to do this.